 The meaning of each value is as follows:

-At the exact point where a step occurs the result of the function is conceptually the top of the step.
-However, an additional before flag passed as input to the step timing function, if true, will cause the result of the function to correspond to the bottom of the step at the step point.
+At the exact point where a step occurs, the result of the function is conceptually the top of the step.
+However, an additional before flag passed as input to the step easing function, if true, will cause the result of the function to correspond to the bottom of the step at the step point.

 The output progress value is calculated from the input progress value and before flag as follows: